-[CID 4443] (#1119)(#1488)(#1472)The initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-[CID 4444] The destination of the NSEP Priority Access Enable Request frame is the indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+[CID 4443] (#1119)(#1488)(#1472) An AP affiliated with the initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
+[CID 4444] The destination of the NSEP Priority Access Enable Request frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the NSEP Priority Access Enable Request frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.

-[CID 4445] (#1119)(#1488)If initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
+[CID 4445] (#1119)(#1488)If one of the APs affiliated with the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access.
 The initiating AP MLD shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).

-[CID 4446] (#1119)(#1488)(#1708)If the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
+[CID 4446] (#1119)(#1488)(#1708)If one of the APs affiliated with the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
 The initiating AP MLD shall not apply the NSEP priority access procedure.
 The external interface that triggers the NSEP priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

-An AP MLD with dot11EHTNSEPPriorityAccessActivated [CID 4495] equal to true and with NSEP priority access enabled may have the functionality to teardown NSEP priority access.
+An AP MLD with dot11EHTNSEPPriorityAccessActivated [CID 4495] equals to true and with NSEP priority access enabled may have the functionality to teardown NSEP priority access.
 When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, an AP MLD that supports this functionality shall disable NSEP priority access using the following procedure.

 NOTE 2—The definition of the external interface is out of scope of this standards.

-[CID 4447] (#1127)The initiating AP MLD may transmit an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-[CID 4444] The destination of the NSEP Priority Access Teardown frame is the non-AP MLD or non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+[CID 4447] (#1127)An AP affiliated with the initiating AP MLD may transmit an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
+[CID 4444] The destination of the NSEP Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the NSEP Priority Access Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
 The initiating AP MLD shall disable NSEP priority access so that traffic subsequently transmitted to the indicated non-AP MLD or non-AP EHT STA does not receive NSEP priority access treatment.

 Straw Poll: